 The men's vision adjusted to the sight of a shapely Goddess - pin-up material - framed by the doorway.
 Victory rolls swept hair the color of ripe cherries away from a creamy, heart-shaped face.
 Subtle gold shimmered across slightly slanted eyelids, giving the woman an exotic look.
 The sheer sleeves of her white blouse exposed glimpses of her slender arms when she shifted her clutch.
 Her bright red skirt skimmed her lush curves, stopping right below her knees.

 All eyes focused on the woman.
 Even Dizzy Gillespie paused between songs to stare.
 One of the construction workers stepped up to the bar beside Lefty, his bulk briefly blocking Lefty's view.
 Lefty leaned forward, elbows lifting from the sticky bar, watching as the woman smiled knowingly at the reaction she received.
 The stained envelope Lefty had brought disappeared into the construction worker's pocket.
+In this part of town, anonymity meant keeping your job and your kneecaps.
 The grizzled bartender pointed toward the back, near the restrooms, in answer to the woman's question.

 "Thanks," she said, and hungry gazes watched the shift of her hips as she made her way through the bar.